marktsuchida/ssstr/README.md

 %SNIPPET_EPILOGUE TEST_ASSERT_EQUAL_size_t(23, len);
 -->

-This example might be slightly superfluous because the format string used here results in a fixed 23-byte result, but it is meant as a demonstration for this common pattern (and other formats can generate results whose length depends on the current locale).
-And the use of `ss8_grow_len()` starting with an empty `ss8str` ensures that the first iteration will try the maximum length available without dynamic storage allocation (so the example above will not call `malloc()` on 64-bit platforms, unless `strftime()` does so internally).
+This format produces a fixed 23-byte result, but the pattern applies to locale-dependent formats too. `ss8_grow_len()`, starting with an empty `ss8str`, ensures the first iteration tries the maximum SSO length, avoiding `malloc()` on 64-bit platforms.

 ### Copying to a plain C buffer

-Conversely, you may have an `ss8str` and wish to write an API function for regular C string users.
+Conversely, you may have an `ss8str` and wish to write an API function for raw C string users.
 This is even easier:

 <!--
 %TEST_SNIPPET COMPILE_ONLY FILE_SCOPE